Morning Tea: Swamp Rabbits at Everblades

 SCOUTING THE EVERBLADES:

-The Rabbits will remain in Florida, heading south to take on the Everblades on Wednesday, Friday and Saturday.
-Florida holds second place in the South Division with a record of 30-15-4-4 and has outscored opponents 181-140 this season.
-The high scoring Florida offense contains three of the ECHL's top-10 leading scorers, Blake Winiecki (3), John McCarron (4) and Joe Pendenza (8).
-Additionally Winiecki and McCarron are tied for the second most goals in the ECHL this season with 23 while the leaders are tied at 24.
-Winiecki leads the Everblades' scoring efforts, recording 55 points this season.
-Both Winiecki has scored 23 goals and 32 assists in 49 games.
-Parker Gahagen has been the primary netminder for the Everblades, recording a record of 12-7-1-1, 2.33GAA and .920SV%.
-Gahagen is ranked third among ECHL goaltenders for goals against average and fifth in the save percentage category.
+The Rabbits take on the Everblades on Saturday night for the final game of the season series.
+Florida holds third place in the South Division with a record of 30-17-4-4 and has outscored opponents 183-145 this season.
+The high scoring Florida offense contains three of the ECHL's top-10 leading scorers, Blake Winiecki (2), John McCarron (3) and Joe Pendenza (10).
+Additionally Winiecki and McCarron are tied for the second most goals in the ECHL this season with 22 while the leader has scored 24 times.
+Winiecki leads the Everblades' scoring efforts, recording 57 points this season (24g, 33a).
+Parker Gahagen has been the primary netminder for the Everblades, recording a record of 12-8-1-1, 2.27GAA and .920SV%.
+Gahagen is ranked fourth among ECHL goaltenders for goals against average and fifth in the save percentage category.

 WHAT'S ON TAP:

-Following the three game set in Estero, the Rabbits travel home to host the Norfolk Admirals on Wednesday at 7:05 p.m.
-The Admirals hold sixth place in the South Division with an 18-27-2-2 record.
-Norfolk has struggled on both sides of the puck for much of the season, ranking 26th in the ECHL for both goals for and goals against, they have been outscored 128-179 by opponents this season.
-Alex Tonge has been the primary scorer for the Admirals, recording 40 points in his 44 games this season (21g, 19a).
-Dylan Wells has seen most of the action in goal, boasting an 11-12-1-0 record, 3.69GAA and .893SV%.
+The Rabbits travel home to host the Norfolk Admirals on Wednesday at 7:05 p.m.
+The Admirals hold sixth place in the South Division with an 18-29-2-2 record.
+Norfolk has struggled on both sides of the puck for much of the season, ranking 26th in the ECHL for both goals for and goals against, they have been outscored 188-130 by opponents this season.
+Alex Tonge has been the primary scorer for the Admirals, recording 41 points in his 46 games this season (22g, 19a).
+Dylan Wells has seen most of the action in goal, boasting an 11-14-1-0 record, 3.75GAA and .892SV%.
 Wells is tied with Ryan Bednard of the South Carolina Stingrays for most shootout wins in the ECHL (3) and also holds a perfect shootout percentage stopping all eight shots he has faced.

 • Discuss this story on the ECHL message board...